WhereGroup/mapqonverter/README.md

 # Mapqonverter
-The Mapqonverter converts an ArcMap Project to a QGIS Project
+The Mapqonverter converts an ArcMap Project to a QGIS Project.
+The script is inspired by Mxd2Qgs from Allan Maungu.

 ## Installation